-Haircuts, base color and or toner/color glosses and treatments should be scheduled every 6-8 weeks.
+Haircuts, base color and or full color (to refresh) and treatments should be scheduled every 6-8 weeks.

 Balayage and babylights with a shadow root both grow out gracefully and can be touched up as early as 3-6 months.

 Why am I being charged a deposit?

 It is a standard procedure to require a deposit in order to reserve your appointment.
 Due to my availability and demand, your deposit serves as a confirmation and hold for the time required for your services.
-Deposit amounts are decided based on the time/services requested and on an individual basis.
-Deposit amounts are non-refundable, but will be deducted from your final invoice.
-Refunds of deposits will ONLY be made if you contact me 5+ days prior to your reservation to reschedule, one occurrence of rescheduling is permitted per deposit with 48+hrs notice.
+The amount of your deposit is based on services requested and time required.
+Deposits are non-refundable, but will be deducted from your final invoice.
+One occurrence of rescheduling is permitted per deposit with 48+hrs notice.
 Failure to reschedule within 48hrs of your reservation and or arriving past 15 minutes of your reservation time will be considered a cancelled appointment and result in a forfeit of your deposit.
 Deposits are accepted via Venmo, Thank you!

 How often should I wash my hair?

 When using my recommended professional products, suggested frequency will be based on lifestyle and current color/chemical treatments of each individual.
 Ask me during you next visit!